leimonio/micro-observability/README.md

 ![](./screenshot.png)

-## 2 projects
+## Strucutre

-- `apps/shell` - a NextJS application, the host of the micro-frontend modules
+- `apps/shell` - a NextJS application, the application shell of the micro-frontend hosted applications
 - `micro-frontends` - the micro-frontend composable applications
 - `packages` - shared functionality for shell & micro-frontend applications